pablojimeno/code-rails/chapter_2_rails_best_practices/as_a_rails_developer,_i_want_a_roadmap_of_what_i_need_to_know_so_that_i_can_always_move_towards_achieving_mastery.md

-# Parts of Web Development
+# Pieces of Web Development

 ### As a web developer, I want a roadmap of what I need to know so that I can always move towards achieving mastery